laroucol/matlab_MultiRun/README.md

      binary is passed as ```modelpath```.
   2. A valid ```input.txt``` file for said model.
 The config should __not__ perform any of the optimization routines;
-     at the moment, Impervious is pretty stupid, and won't turn this off when it generates configuration files for the model.
+     at the moment, MultiRun is pretty stupid, and won't turn this off when it generates configuration files for the model.
 It's a good idea to set as many parameters as possible in this file to the ones you'd like them to be in any single run of the model.